-- While results vary, at discharge most were able to care for themselves and walk or get around with a wheelchair with some help from their family members. - Many patients who are discharged from the pediatric program continue to receive therapy services as an outpatient and/or in the home. - Last year, about 91% were able to return directly to a community setting, such as home or assisted living, after their inpatient rehab stay.
+- While results vary, at discharge most were able to care for themselves and walk or get around with a wheelchair with some help from their family members. - Many patients who are discharged from the pediatric program continue to receive therapy services as an outpatient and/or in the home. - Last year, about 92% were able to return directly to a community setting, such as home or assisted living, after their inpatient rehab stay.

-- 100% of our pediatric patients and their families rated the Overall Care at Rusk as "Excellent" or "Very Good." - Patients and families were also highly satisfied with our physicians, nursing, and therapy services. - 100% were happy with the improvements they made while they were at Rusk.
+- 100% of our pediatric patients and their families rated the Overall Care at Rusk as "Very Good" or "Good." - Patients and families were also highly satisfied with our physicians, nursing, and therapy services. - Most patients also gave high ratings for how well their inpatient rehab stay prepared them to function at home (94%) and in the community (94%).

-- Doctor: 100%

-- Nursing: 100%

-- Physical Therapy: 100%
+Physical Therapy: 95%

-- Occupational Therapy: 100%
+• Occupational Therapy: 94%

-- Speech/Language: 79%
+• Speech/Language: 92%

-- Psychology: 93%
+• Psychology: 91%

-- Therapeutic Recreation: 86%

 Rusk Rehabilitation is accredited by the Commission on the Accreditation of Rehabilitation Facilities (CARF) as an Inpatient Pediatric Rehabilitation Specialty Program.
 Every three years we are reviewed by CARF to ensure that all our programs meet or exceed very high standards of care for our patients.
-In October 2013, Rusk again received the highest accreditation possible - three years - with several commendations.
+In October 2013, Rusk again received the highest accreditation possible-three years-with several commendations.

-- Best in New York State and among the top 10 in the country, in the U.S. News & World Report annual "Best Hospitals" list since the first ranking in 1989. - Magnet® recognition for excellence in nursing care. - "A" Hospital Safety ScoreSM by the Leapfrog Group for excellence in patient safety.
+- Best in New York State and among the top 10 in the country, in the U.S. News & World Report annual "Best Hospitals" list since the first ranking in 1989. - Magnet® recognition for excellence in nursing care. - "A" Hospital Safety ScoreTM by the Leapfrog Group for excellence in patient safety.